ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Benchmark and baselines results

 \subsection{Short-Term Object Interaction Anticipation}

 \paragraph{\textbf{Task:}} The short-term object interaction anticipation task~\cite{Grauman2022Ego4DAT} aims to detect and localize the next-active objects, to predict the verb that describes the future interaction, and to determine when the interaction will start.
-Formally, the task is to predict future object interactions from a video $V$ and a timestamp $t$.
+Formally, the task consists in predicting future object interactions from a video $V$ and a timestamp $t$.
 The models can only use the video frames up to time $t$ and have to produce a set of predictions for the object interactions that will occur after a time interval $\delta$.
-Predictions consist of a bounding box over the next-active objects, a noun label, a verb label describing the future interaction, a real number indicating how soon the next interaction will start, and a confidence score. \\ \textbf{Evaluation Measures:} We evaluated the model’s performance with different Top 5 mean Average precision measures~\cite{Grauman2022Ego4DAT} that capture different aspects of the task (i.e., nouns, verbs, time-to-contact).
-These metrics are Top-5 mAP Noun, Top-5 mAP Noun+Verb, Top-5 mAP Noun+TTC, and Top-5 mAP Noun+Verb+TTC, which we also called Top-5 mAP Overall. \\ \textbf{Baseline:} We adopted StillFast~\cite{ragusa2023stillfast} as the baseline.
+Predictions consist of a bounding box over the next-active objects, a noun label, a verb label describing the future interaction, a real number indicating how soon the next interaction will start, and a confidence score. \\ \textbf{Evaluation Measures:} We evaluated the model’s performance with Top 5 mean Average precision measures~\cite{Grauman2022Ego4DAT} that capture different aspects of the task: Top-5 mAP Noun, Top-5 mAP Noun+Verb, Top-5 mAP Noun+TTC, and Top-5 mAP Noun+Verb+TTC, which is also referred to as Top-5 mAP Overall. \\ \textbf{Baseline:} We adopted StillFast~\cite{ragusa2023stillfast} as the baseline\footnote{\url{https://github.com/fpv-iplab/stillfast}}.
 The model has been designed to extract 2D features from the considered past frame and 3D features from the input video clip.
-Both feature stacks are combined through a combined feature pyramid layer and sent to the prediction head which is based on the Faster-RCNN head~\cite{ross2015faster}.
-Features are fused and used to predict object (noun) and verb probability distributions and time-to-contact (ttc) through linear layers along with the related prediction score \textit{s}. \\ \textbf{Results:} Table~\ref{tab:res_STA} reports the results on both validation (first row) and test (second row) sets of the ENIGMA-51 dataset considering the Top-5 mAP measures.
-The same behavior can be observed evaluating the performance on both validation and the test sets.
-StillFast obtains a Noun Top-5 mAP of 78.79\% on the test set (second row), demonstrating the ability to detect and classify the next-active objects processing images and videos simultaneously.
+Feature stacks are merged through a combined feature pyramid layer and sent to the prediction head which is based on the Faster-RCNN head~\cite{ross2015faster}.
+Features are fused and used to predict object (noun), verb probability distributions and time-to-contact (ttc) through linear layers along with the related prediction score \textit{s}. \\ \textbf{Results:} Table~\ref{tab:res_STA} reports the results on test set of the ENIGMA-51 dataset considering the Top-5 mAP measures.
+StillFast obtains a Noun Top-5 mAP of 78.79\%, demonstrating the ability to detect and classify the next-active objects processing images and videos simultaneously.
 When verbs and time to contact are predicted, performance drops according to Noun+Verb Top-5 mAP of 62.58\%, Noun+TTC Top-5 mAP of 35.77\%, and Overall Top-5 mAP of 27.83\%.
-The ENIGMA-51 dataset is a challenging test-set and offers a new real industrial scenario to explore forecasting tasks related to human-object interactions.
+Qualitative results are reported in the supplementary material.